MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/realtime-ongoing.md

 ## Assign or transfer conversations

-You can view agent skills and proficiency, availability, and available capacity which will enable you to effectively manage and allocate resources.
+You can view agent skills and proficiency, availability, and available capacity, which helps you to effectively manage and allocate resources.
 Refer to the following table to see when assign and transfer are enabled, depending on the various conversation states.

 |Type  |Conversation state  |Assign |Transfer |
 |---------|---------|---------|---------|